waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 - New allocations will have to be made each week Wednesday at midnight - these will start with no user associated.

-- For the statistics pages, past records of when that user did each role will have to be proccessed to be displayed appropriately and logically.
+- For the statistics pages, past records of when that user did each role will have to be processed to be displayed appropriately and logically.

 ---